jamesmart77/PTA-Planner/README.md

 `npm install -g sequelize-cli` - install sequalize command line interface globally
 `sequelize db:create` - this will create your local/dev db from the command line
 `sequelize db:migrate` = this will create your db tables from the models

+# To Launch Unit Testing
+1. pull latest repo from master in github
+2. `npm install` will install mocha from package.json
+3. `npm test` will run all unit tests automatically The unit test files are stored (and must be stored) in project root/test (i.e. EVENT-MONSTER/test) Each file is named exactly the same as the file it tests for transparency e.g. test/routes.js ---> tests the routes as per routes/route.js All files in test directory are run each time `npm test` is run from command line, as per standard practice.
+A sample test file is test/sample-test.js